Bug report #13240

 Hi, when selecting an object in identify result window, you can highlight it.

 Otherwise you can use right clic mode, (the same as "choose layer" mode).
 This way you can navigate in the dropdown menu on layers/objects tree right where you clicked on the map.
 Since I discovered that mode, I just didn't use the others any more.

-#2 Updated by Anita Graser almost 5 years ago
+#2 Updated by Anita Graser over 5 years ago

 - Category set to GUI